nobu-n2002/PixelFlow/README.md

 ## Overview

-This is an implementation based on the paper "A Novel approach for wall-boundary immersed flow simulation: proposal of modified Navier-Stokes equation" by Nobuyuki OSHIMA, published in the Mechanical Engineering Journal, Volume 18, Number 4 (2023).
+This is an implementation based on the paper "A Novel approach for wall-boundary immersed flow simulation: proposal of modified Navier-Stokes equation" by Nobuyuki OSHIMA, published in Journal of Fluid Science and Technology, Volume 18, Number 4 (2023).

 This code deals with incompressible fluids and implements the collocated grid MAC method using a regular orthogonal grid.
 It discretizes space using second-order central differencing and time using a first-order explicit Euler method.
 For pressure calculation, it implements the Red-Black SOR method.